Jaromc/mash/README.md

 Mash is a cross-platform, realtime, 3D engine written in C++ for games and simulation development.
 The engine currently runs on Windows, Mac and Ubuntu and supports DirectX and OpenGL.
 Mash can simplify and reduce the workload of cross-platform development by allowing you to write your shaders once and compile them to your target platform(s).

-Currently the repositiory contains no make files but these will be added in the near future
+The repositiory contains no make files.
+It is here for historical and reference purposes only.

 ### Features ###